FACxBeamery/project-week-2/README.md

 # User Stories

 ## APIs

-* **input submission triggers one or more API calls using xhr** As a developer I want our form submissions to trigger one or more API calls so that I can demonstrate the use of a fetch request.
+* As a developer I want our form submissions to trigger one or more API calls so that I can demonstrate the use of a xhr request
-    - [x] code includes at least one fetch request
-    - [x] form submission triggers a fetch request
-    - [x] event listener in javascript listens for form submission

-* **result is displayed on the page**
-    As a user I want to input data so I can interact with the page
+* As a user I want to input data so I can interact with the page
-    - [x] when I submit my input, I can see something displayed on the page
-    - [x] the result displayed on the page must change depending on my input

-* **if the API call fails, I can see an error message on the page** As a user I want to be notified of an error so I understand why something might not be working as I expected.
+* As a user I want to be notified of an error so I understand why something might not be working as I expected.
-    - [x] I can see why there was an error
-    - [x] I can see a plain english description of what happened
-    - [x] I know what to do to correct the error

-* **if my input is not valid, I can see an error message on the page** As a user I want to know that I'm providing the correct information in the correct way so that I can complete the form successfully
+* As a user I want to know that I'm providing the correct information in the correct way so that I can complete the form successfully

-    - [x] If my input is in the correct format, I can see positive feedback
-    - [x] I can see an example of correct input in the placeholder text
-    - [x] If my input is not valid, I can see a plain english description of how to correct it
+XMLHttpRequests used to get data from the [PokeAPI](https://pokeapi.co/docs/v2.html/#info); The API calls are triggered by user input; the user sees a warning if the API call returns a 'bad error'. the user ALSO sees an error if their input was on the wrong format.

 ## Code Quality
-As a developer...
-* I need my code to be legible and understandable **so that** any developer who looks at the code now or in the future can understand what it does
+* As a developer I need my code to be legible and understandable **so that** any developer who looks at the code now or in the future can understand what it does

-  - [x] code is self documenting
-  - [x] code is in our agreed style
-  - [x] camelCase is used in Javascript
-  - [x] CSS uses kebab-case or BEM
-  - [x] there are no linter errors
-  - [x] no extraneous code (e.g. console.logs)
+Naming conventions are followed; BEM is used; ES6 Syntax; Code's clean and organised

 ## Testing

-As a developer, I need to have unit tests in place for my logic functions, so that I can be sure they work correctly
+* As a developer, I need to have unit tests in place for my logic functions, so that I can be sure they work correctly
-- [x] each logic function has a related test
-- [x] all tests are passing

-As a developer, I need to use pure functions for my logic, so that I do not mutate any state in my application
+* As a developer, I need to use pure functions for my logic, so that I do not mutate any state in my application

-- [x] logic functions are pure
-- [x] state is not mutated
+Tape used for unit testing. nyc for test coverage

 ## Deployment

-As a developer, I need to run my web app from a local HTTP server, so that I can make changes and understand how they will affect my app
+* As a developer, I need to run my web app from a local HTTP server, so that I can make changes and understand how they will affect my app

-- [x] My app runs from a Docker container
+# How to run it locally

+- clone the repo
+- run the following:
+  `npm install `

+# Existing Bugs

+Nav links aren't 'tabbable' on Firefox.
+Still trying to figure how to fix it.